Weight Watchers Get Healthy Freestyle Journey – Week 10

 You fit into your skinny jeans.

 Dress, jeans, shorts… We all have that certain piece of clothing stashed in the closet from our thinner days that we want to be able to fit into again.
 There is something about that piece of clothing that makes us feel good about our appearance.
 When it fits, celebrate by doing something else that also makes you feel good about your appearance.
 A haircut, manicure, massage, waxing, whatever you choose, it should make you feel great and boost your self-esteem!
-For more non-food ways to celebrate your milestones check out this post on Organize Yourself Skinny.
-I really like the put $1 in a jar for every 1lb lost one.
+For more non-food ways to celebrate your milestones check out this post.

 How my freestyle weight loss week went: